rolypolytoy/S1/README.md

 ## Checklist of What Remains
 Here's what I still need to implement:

-- Housing for the SEM
+- Housing CAD, and attachment mechanisms
-- Functioning code for the microcontroller to run on, and a companion desktop app that integrates with any OS.
-Flutter for the app, Arduino framework for the code (thx teensyduino).
+- Functioning code for the microcontroller to run on.
-- Turning the SEM on.